Ibrahim Diabate

-Ibrahim Yalatif Diabate (born 17 November 1999) is an Ivorian footballer who plays as a forward for Spanish club RCD Mallorca B.
+Ibrahim Yalatif Diabate (born 17 November 1999) is an Ivorian professional footballer who plays as a forward for Allsvenskan club GAIS.

 Club career

 Born in Bouaké, Diabate was promoted to ASEC Mimosas' first team in September 2017, after a loan period at Ligue 2 side Ivoire Académie.
 In August 2018, after 11 appearances in all competitions, he signed for RCD Mallorca and was initially assigned to the reserves in Tercera División.

 On 2 September 2019, after scoring 16 goals as his side missed out promotion in the play-offs, Diabate was loaned to Sevilla Atlético for one year, with a buyout clause.
-Upon returning in July 2020, he was assigned back at Mallorca B.
+Upon returning in July 2020, he was assigned back to Mallorca B.

 Diabate made his first team debut for the Bermellones on 6 January 2021, coming on as a second-half substitute for Álex Alegría in a 2–2 away draw against CF Fuenlabrada, as his side was knocked out on penalties, for the season's Copa del Rey.
 His Segunda División debut occurred four days later, as he replaced Dani Rodríguez in a 0–1 home loss against UD Las Palmas.

 On 1 February 2021, Diabate moved to Atlético Madrid B in the third division on loan for the remainder of the campaign.

+On 11 July 2023, Diabete completed a move to Västerås SK in Sweden's second division Superettan on a one-and-a-half-year contract.
+VSK won promotion to Allsvenskan 2024, and Diabate played 20 games for the club in the top flight, but only managed to score one goal as VSK were relegated.
+After his contract expired, he signed for the Gothenburg club GAIS.

+International career

+In June 2023, he took part in the Maurice Revello Tournament in France with Ivory Coast.